Nainik2509/Vuexy-React-Next-Js/docs/guide/overview/getting-started.md

 ## Demo Configs

-You want your local template to look like one of the 6 demos you saw online then please follow [demo configs](/guide/development/demo-config.html) documentation which help you exactly achieve your goal.
+You want your local template to look like one of the 6 demos you saw online then please follow [demo configs](/guide/development/demo-config.html) documentation which will help you achieve your goal.

 ## FAQs